LiF-x/lifxmod.com/tutorials/what-are-the-uses-of-lifx-hooks.md

 **The below is good for Adding the following:**

-1. updating Container sizes
+1. Creating new Procedures
-2. Creating new triggers
+2. Creating new Triggers
-3. Updating original Container sizes of Vanilla buildings
+3. Updating Original Container sizes of Vanilla buildings

 **Replacing** LiFxhooks with your mod name